-The Effects of Aging on Heat CyclesDogs don't go through menopause like humans do.
+At What Age Should You Stop Breeding a Dog?Dogs don't go through menopause like humans do.
 They cycle as long as they are healthy.
-However, as they age they typically aren't as consistent.
+However, as they age, they typically aren't as consistent.

 Canine reproductive specialist, Dr. Robert Hutchison, recommends that once the female is fertile, she should be bred at every heat until she is done.
 He says skipping cycles does not benefit the uterus and a female should be done breeding when you see a sharp decline in the litter size or when you do not want to breed her again.
 Hutchison states statistically, females over six years of age have a 33 percent decrease in success of carrying to term.

 Older moms get "kid worn" and usually are not as tolerant or consistent as young moms.
 We want to get mom's genetics out while she is young and then retire her.
 A female's fertility peaks around age five and we retire at six years.